What a perineal tear is

 - Myth: You just have to get through bowel movements.
 Fact: Straining and fear often increase pain; soft stool and rest are usually the better approach.

 - Myth: Scar care means constantly doing something.
-Fact: In the beginning protection and rest matter; later gentle mobilisation can help, while overactivity irritates tissue.
+Fact: At first protection and rest matter; later gentle mobilisation can help, while overactivity irritates tissue.

 - Myth: Foul smell is always normal in the postnatal period.
-Fact: A bad smell together with pain or fever can be a warning sign.
+Fact: A foul smell together with pain or fever can be a warning sign.

 - Myth: Movement is always bad after a perineal tear.
 Fact: Measured movement is often helpful; overloading is the problem.